annienaumann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16, 17, 18: 12-14 June 2017

+**Today's Progress**: Upped the ante on learning code - did more hours at work as PA role has been taken over.
+Worked on Intermediate CSS in Udemy, made Tic Tac Toe Board, however code was too long, and the solution showed an easier way of designing the tic tac toe table.

+**Thoughts:** Main takeaway from this is that I need to logically understand how to make things happen, using the simplest form possible.
+It seems I can come up with the solution, but it's not the most efficient way of doing stuff.

+**Link to work:** [Codepen] (https://codepen.io/anaumann/pen/jwMGPX)

 ### Days 14 & 15: 10 & 11 June 2017

 **Today's Progress**:  Kept working on Udemy WebDev course focusing on Intro to CSS.
 Lots learnt and retained, including: